 After a thrilling ride through the vineyards we stopped at the winery's main bottling operation and ventured into the exclusive barrel rooms where we learned a bit more about the winemaking process.
 The barrel rooms in particular were fascinating with hundreds of French oak barrels meticulously placed and labeled; the fresh scent of wine and oak is still fresh in my mind.

 Tom brought along a sieve and graciously allowed us to sample newly harvested grape juice straight from the barrel, talk about a vine to wine experience!

 After the 90 minute escapade we headed back to the tasting room to finally taste what we had learned so much about.
 Tom gave us a private tasting of their Estate wines, ranging from Chardonnay, Pinot Noir to a Riesling.
 Having just seen the whole wine process unfold made me much more appreciative of the grape juice from the gods.

-Estate Vineyard Tours are offered 1:30pm daily, and also at 10:30 am on Friday, Saturday, Sunday and Monday ($45 per person).
+Estate Vineyard Tours are offered daily at 10:30am and 1:30pm daily and are $45 per person.
 The Tasting Room is open 7 days a week, 11am-5pm.
 Closed on select holidays.